 Fighting Trump, and the Republicans, who control the Congress and the majority of state capitols across the land, will require an effort greater than anything we have seen since the 1960s and 70s.
 They will set out to largely demolish the already weak and inadequate welfare state first established under Roosevelt and then expanded under the post-war boom Presidents.
-Trump’s hostility to recognising the racial and gender inequalities of US life, his praise for the police who shoot down black youth in the ghettos of many cities, his determination to hunt down and deport millions of “illegal” immigrants, his contempt for women’s rights, make a powerful coalition of resistance the only adequate response.
+Trump’s hostility to recognizing the racial and gender inequalities of US life, his praise for the police who shoot down black youth in the ghettos of many cities, his determination to hunt down and deport millions of “illegal” immigrants, his contempt for women’s rights, make a powerful coalition of resistance the only adequate response.

-The vast mobilisation of people to reject Trump on the day after his inauguration is a source for optimism.
-It is vital that all the different communities and social movements should start to organise together under the old slogan of the union movement; an injury to one is an injury to all.
+The vast mobilization of people to reject Trump on the day after his inauguration is a source for optimism.
+It is vital that all the different communities and social movements should start to organize together under the old slogan of the union movement; an injury to one is an injury to all.
 Liberal identity politics, with its constant emphasis on diversity, provides no real basis for the unity we need to defeat Trump.

 Critical to giving this movement the capacity for real defiance, action which can halt Trump and the Republicans in their tracks, is to draw in the working class and the trade unions.
-Here it will be necessary not only to oppose those union leaders sucked in by his promises, not only to expose the fraud of the pretended pro-working class parts of his programme, the infrastructure rebuilding, the new jobs and industries, but to pose real alternatives to them.
+Here it will be necessary not only to oppose those union leaders sucked in by his promises, not only to expose the fraud of the pretended pro-working class parts of his program, the infrastructure rebuilding, the new jobs and industries, but to pose real alternatives to them.

-This should centre on a massive programme of public works to build not just bridges and railroads, but houses and hospitals and alternative power sources to fossil fuels.
+This should center on a massive program of public works to build not just bridges and railroads, but houses and hospitals and alternative power sources to fossil fuels.
 Moreover, they should be built by public enterprise and under trade union and community control, a real alternative to the tax-dodging billionaire posing as the friend of the workers.
 A genuine working class strategy must integrate the struggles against exploitation, racism, sexism, homophobia and transphobia and not assign them an auxiliary role to economic questions.